 If calculating the prorated rent by hand is too much to handle, have these online prorate rent calculators do the math for you:

 Life doesn’t always follow an exact plan.
-If you’re moving in to a new place or have a pressing need to move out, it’s common for your lease term to not match up precisely with when a month begins or ends.
+If you’re moving in to a new place or have a pressing need to break a lease and move out, it’s common for your lease term to not match up precisely with when a month begins or ends.
 Although the term might sound overly complicated at first glance, don’t feel intimidated by the idea of prorated rent.
 Once you sit down with the landlord and work out the math, you’ll arrive at a financially fair solution that will satisfy both of you.